bounce-back-emails

 Generally, a healthy email bounce rate is between 1% and 2%.
 An email bounce rate above 2% indicates a significant problem with your email marketing campaigns.

-Now that we’ve known what an email bounce rate is, let’s head over to how you can calculate it.
+Now that we’ve learned what an email bounce rate is, let’s head over to how you can calculate it.

 How to calculate your email bounce rate